devtyr/ideamark/README.md

-# This Blog
+# ideamark

-"This Blog" is a blogging engine made for people that like markdown and the command line.
-It's a single-user, no database application written in node.js.
+**ideamark** is an online container for your ideas, concepts and documentations based on [this-blog](https://github.com/skid/this-blog "this-blog") a simple blogging engine by [Dusko Jordanovski](https://github.com/skid "Dusko Jordanovski") written in node.js.
+All documents are written with Markdown markup.

 ## Features

 - Simple publishing mechanism - use a single command
-- No database or static file servers - all data is kept in files
+- No database - all data is kept in files
 - Blog posts are single files and contain their own configuration
 - Can handle multiple languages
 - Can tag posts and dynamically build tag categories
 - Posts can have their own templates or use the provided master
+- File watcher to live-update pages

 ## Installation

-**Note:** Since This Blog depends on connect >= 2.0.0 and that version still isn't published to NPM, the npm install will fail.
-Please checkout this git repository, cd into it and use npm to manually install the dependencies.
-You can checkout connect 2.0.0alpha elswhere and then link it into the `node_modules` directory.

 To use it, you will have to make 2 installations, one on your server and one on your local machine:

-    npm install this-blog
+    npm install ideamark

 ## Usage